Hugh Laurie's own father was a doctor, and he feels a twinge of guilt at "being paid more to become a fake version of my own father."

-From a promo picture for the show's fourth season, it was discovered that Dr. Wilson received his undergraduate degree from McGill University in Montreal, QC.
+From a promo picture for the show's fourth season, it was discovered that Dr. James Wilson received his undergraduate degree from McGill University in Montreal, Québec.
 He'd been seen previously wearing a McGill sweater.
-He also received a degree from Columbia University's "School of Oncology" [sic].
+He also received a degree from Columbia University's "School of Oncology".

-In his office, Dr. Wilson (Robert Sean Leonard) has posters from movie Robert Redford's Ordinary People (1980) and the classic films Orson Welles's Touch of Evil (1958) and Alfred Hitchcock's Vertigo (1958).
+In his office, Dr. James Wilson (Robert Sean Leonard) had posters from Robert Redford's Ordinary People (1980), Orson Welles' Touch of Evil (1958), and Sir Alfred Hitchcock's Vertigo (1958).

-Several episodes were shot on location at 4Play Gentleman's Club in Los Angeles, CA.
+Several episodes were shot on-location at 4Play Gentleman's Club in Los Angeles, California.

-Several main actors from Prison Break (2005) (another drama series airing at the same time) guest starred on House, namely: Wentworth Miller, Dominic Purcell, Sarah Wayne Callies, and Robin Tunney.
+Several main actors and actresses from Prison Break (2005) guest starred on this show, namely: Wentworth Miller, Dominic Purcell, Sarah Wayne Callies, and Robin Tunney.

-This is the second long time running medical drama to star Omar Epps.
-The first was a stint as Dr. Dennis Gant in season 3 of E.R.
+This is the second long running medical drama that featured Omar Epps.
+The first was a stint as Dr. Dennis Gant in season three of ER (1994).

-House was actually not the only time Peter Jacobson (Dr. Chris Taub) appeared on a medical show.
-He also played a patient in Scrubs (2006) named Mr. Foster, who passed away due to the doctors' negligence.
+This was not the only time Peter Jacobson (Dr. Chris Taub) appeared on a medical show.
+He also played a patient on Scrubs (2006) named Mr. Foster, who died due to the doctors' negligence.

 This show's tagline and series premise "Everybody lies" was first used on Scrubs (2001) season two, episode twelve, "My New Old Friend", when Dr. Robert Kelso (Ken Jenkins) explains to Dr. Christopher Turk (Donald Faison) that everybody lies during a series of bizarre patient complaints and accidents.